spacetx/starfish/docs/source/help_and_reference/loading_data/index.rst

     In [8]: image
     Out[8]: <starfish.ImageStack (r: 4, c: 4, z: 1, y: 1000, x: 1000)>

-Calling :code:`FieldOfView.get_image` localizes the data and produces an :py:class:`.ImageStack`, a 5-d tensor and *starfish*'s main in-memory image storage and processing class.
+Calling :py:meth:`.FieldOfView.get_image` localizes the data and produces an :py:class:`.ImageStack`, a 5-d tensor and *starfish*'s main in-memory image storage and processing class.

 If desired, data can be further sub-selected with the :py:meth:`.ImageStack.sel`,